SavageLearning/machete-ui/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run cypress:open` to execute the end-to-end tests via.
 Before running the tests make sure you are serving the Machete app on `:4213`.
-Naturally this also requires running the Angular app via `ng serve`.
+Naturally this also requires running the Angular app via `npm run dev`.
+Please see our [developer guide](/DEVELOPER.md) to see how we approach testing.

 ## Further help
 See the main project [Machete project](https://github.com/savagelearning/machete) for issue and project information.